-You know about video banking and the great benefits it can bring both to your customers and your organization.
+You know about video banking and the benefits it can bring both to your customers and to your organisation.
 But how do you go from starting a video banking pilot to fully scaling it out?
 What factors do you need to consider when making plans to roll out video banking?

 Those were the questions we addressed during our webinar on 3 ways to grow and scale video banking services.
 A live best-practice session, including Q&A, with former HSBC and Barclays video banking expert Roger Simpson and our own Pieter Boon, head of the Customer Team at 24sessions.
 What were the key take-aways from that expert session?
 Learn more here.

 Like to see the whole webinar?
 Download and watch the recording here:

 Video banking has matured.
 10 years ago, it started out with pilots in banks’ contact centers, using technology built for internal collaboration.
 However, a lot has changed since then, mainly thanks to huge technological developments.
 Mobile is now all-present with sky-high connectivity speeds and customer expectations have increased.
 Plus, the financial crisis caused banks to adapt their business models.

 As a result, 80% of banks are now already offering video banking, or plan to offer it in the near future.
 It’s fair to say that the question around video banking has gone from ‘Do my customers actually want to do banking with me via video?’, to: ‘How do I implement video banking as effectively and successfully as possible?’.

 However, when it comes to rolling out video banking, 71% of banks are still only in pilot phase.
 Meaning: there’s still a lot of progress to be made in scaling video calling, and expanding it as a channel for customer interaction in financial services.